DafidTheProphet/campaign/content/2. Mechanics/Assorted Homebrew/Monk Changes.md

 - You can make one unarmed strike as a bonus action.
 - If your monk weapon has a smaller hit die than your martial arts die, you may use your martial arts die instead.

+## Ki Points

+Qi points and Ki points are now treated as one resource.
+Add the Qi points and Ki points together to acquire your total Qi points.
+You regain Qi points as stated in [[Cultivation Progression]].

 ## Stunning Strike

 Starting at 5th level, you can interfere with the flow of qi in an opponent's body.
 Once per turn, when you hit another creature with a monk weapon or unarmed strike, you can spend 1 qi point to attempt a stunning strike.
 The target must succeed on a Constitution saving throw or be stunned until the start of your next turn.
 Upon a failure, the target's speed is halved and the next attack made against them is done so with advantage.